OIII arc in Gemini

 Visual light

 A closer look at the faint filaments east of the arc (left in the images) reveals that they seem to cross the arc, as sketched in panel (a) of the next figure.
 Furthermore, unlike the arc, these filaments have a structure similar to the other SNR (red and blue) near the galactic plane.
 Connecting them seems natural.
-The yellow ellipse in panel (b) of the following figure shows the outline of the projection of a hypothetical bubble containing the SNR filaments that appear to belong together.
+The yellow dotted ellipse in panel (b) of the following figure shows the outline of the projection of a hypothetical bubble containing the SNR filaments that appear to belong together.

 SNR filament crossing the OIII arc in Gemini